Increase 3 times your chances of landing an offer Register ×

 Different Cultures and the Universal Safe Option

 Every country has its own traditions around dress.
 Each different culture will allow more or less leeway on the bounds of what is acceptable in your interview.
 As we will note below, things like brown shoes and striped ties might be perfectly acceptable in some places and unacceptable others.
-Generally, the "rules" get more permissive as one moves geographically and culturally away from London, where the most restrictive culture prevails.
+Generally, the "rules" get more permissive as one moves geographically and culturally away from London, where probably the most restrictive culture prevails.

-In this article then, we will set out a guide which will make sure you are perfectly dressed anywhere.
-This is the "core" mode of dress which will be the safest option wherever you are.
+In this article then, we will set out a guide that will make sure you are perfectly dressed anywhere.
+This is the "core" mode of dress that will be the safest option wherever you are.
 So, perhaps you can get away with something else in your own region, but what we recommend here will always be considered acceptable without raising any eyebrows.
 (And if you're interviewing in the UK, follow this guide to the letter - no leeway for you!)

 Let's go through a couple of outfits head-to-toe; one for men and one for women.
 Note that some of this might seem insultingly obvious, but we have assumed pretty much zero starting knowledge.
 We have helped a lot of people prep for interviews and have seen pretty much all the possible errors mentioned here be made by what are otherwise great candidates.